Collinformatics/HackTheBox/SkillsAssessment/SQLInjectionFundamentals/writeup.md

         We will need to send the request to: ip:port/api/register.php

-You will have successfully created an account when you see this line in the Reqponce:
+You will have successfully created an account when you see this line in the Responce:

     Location: /login.php?s=account+created+successfully!